Pulmonary arterial hypertension (PAH)

 Letairis® (ambrisentan) Multiple Manufacturers

-Opsumit® (macitentan) Janssen Pharmaceuticals
+Opsumit® (macitentan) Janssen Pharmaceuticals, Inc.

-Orenitram® (treprostinil) United Therapeutics Corp
+Orenitram® (treprostinil) United Therapeutics Corp.

 Revatio® (sildenafil) Multiple Manufacturers